 Green card lotteries, whose purpose is to create ethnic diversity, make 50,000 green cards available to non-citizens from countries that have had the fewest immigrants come to the USA.

-Asylum and refuge
+5. Asylum and refuge

 This persecution must be based on a protected category such as race, nationality, religion, political stance, or affiliation with a certain group.
 Fearing poverty or random violence does not qualify non-citizens for asylum or refuge.
 Both types of refugees are cared for by different U.S. organizations to ensure that the refugees begin a safe and successful life as permanent residents of the USA.
 Of the ten countries that routinely accept refugees, the USA has accepted twice as many as the other nine countries combined.

 Sometimes, members of Congress have helped non-citizens obtain permanent residence where the law would not allow for it.
 These incidents have all been extraordinary cases that involved humanitarian reasons.

 Amnesty is the basis for non-citizens, living in the USA illegally, to obtain a green card.
 Years ago, amnesty green cards were offered to those illegal non-citizens who had been living in the USA since January 1, 1985.
 Similarly, between May 1, 1985, and May 1, 1986, amnesty green cards were offered to field workers who had worked for at least ninety days.
 These deadlines have passed, but because the green card application process can be lengthy, there are still pending applications.

 Long-time residents who have lived in the USA for more than ten years are allowed to request permanent residence.
 This typically happens in deportation court proceedings, where the non-citizen requests permanent residence as a defense.
 To do this, the non-citizen must show that his or her U.S. citizen children or spouse would face "extraordinary and exceptionally unusual hardship if the non-citizen were deported.
 If you think this could apply to you, consult a lawyer.
 Going to USCIS in order to ask about this is dangerous because they could deport you.